pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/azure-quickstart.md

 ## 2. (Optional) **Log in to your Azure account**

-The below script will open default browser to sign-in to your Azure Account.
+This script will open your default browser to sign-in to your Azure Account.

 ```bash
 az login